ttrosvig/Cook-Book/README.md

 # The Cook Book

 This is an app that allows a user to securely log in, view, add, update and delete their recipes or recieve random recipe suggestions for those just wanting to try something new.
+Try it out [here](https://recipe-book-capstone1.herokuapp.com/)!

 ### Tools
 This app is built with Flask, HTML, CSS, JS, Bootstrap, and jQuery.
 PostgreSQL is used as the RDBMS, with Flask-SQLAlchemy working behind the scenes.
 Flask-Bcrypt is used to hash passwords and keep the login secure, as well as manage authentication and registration.
 Lastly, WTForms is used for form validation and Heroku for deployment.